bdeckard92/dupUT/02-Lesson-Plans/16-Project-2/README.md

 ## Heads-Up

-* Next week, students will learn to get a better understanding of JavaScript and Computer Science.
-This last phase of the boot camp is more about being job-ready and improving the skills they have already learned.
+* Next week, students will learn Computer Science fundamentals as they apply to JavaScript.
+This last phase of the boot camp is more about being employer-ready, improving the skills they have already learned, and making their applications more performant and efficient.
 Basically, they will focus on "Life after Boot Camp".

 ## Resources